1759-11-20 - Battle of Maxen

 In this action, the Prussians lost 3,000 men killed or wounded.
 The Austrians captured 9 general officers, 6 colonels, 3 lieutenant-colonels, 32 majors, 88 captains, 168 first lieutenants, 85 second lieutenants, 100 ensigns, 50 staff, 8 artillery officers, 258 subalterns, 14,922 NCOs and men, 96 colours, 24 standards, 3 pairs of silver kettle drums, 1 pair of copper kettle drums, 71 artillery pieces (25 x 3-pdrs, 2 x 4-pdrs, 18 x 6-pdrs, 17 x 12-pdrs, 9 howitzers), and 44 ammunition wagons.

-Frederick condemned Finck, Rebentisch and Gersdorf to 2 years of detention.
+General von Finck would remain prisoners in Innsbruck until the end of the war.
+Frederick condemned Finck, Rebentisch and Gersdorff to two years of detention.

 Order of Battle